huaminghuangtw/Evergreen-Notes/Permanent-Notes/Have the courage to do the right things.md

 > Darkness is the absence of light.
 Cold is the absence of heat.
 Going on with this will make one logically conclude that evil is the absence of good.
 >
-> So, with other words, if you don't do good, nor bad, then it means you are indifferent, which as concluded earlier, falls under the evil category.
+> So, with other words, if you don’t do good, nor bad, then it means you are indifferent, which as concluded earlier, falls under the evil category.
 >
 > In conclusion, the opposite of any positive thing is indifference, while hate, ugliness, heresy, death, etc, are just examples of outcomes of indifference.